Master hexagonal architecture in Rust

 I know, I know – you're itching to see what main looks like with these improvements, but we're about to take a much bigger and more important leap in our understanding of hexagonal architecture.

-In part 3, coming next, I'll introduce you to the beating heart of an application domain: the Service.
+In Part III, coming next, I'll introduce you to the beating heart of an application domain: the Service.

 We'll ratchet up the complexity of our example application to understand how to set domain boundaries.
 We'll confront the tricky problem of master records through the lens of authentication, and explore the interface between hexagonal applications and distributed systems.